Computers, Materials & Continua DOI:10.32604/cmc.2021.015054 | |

 Support vector machine (SVM) is a binary classifier developed by Cortes et al. in 1995 [18].
 SVM is followed in many recognition problems because of its high recognition abilities.
 Naik et al. [19] proposed SVM, and KNN for Gujrati text recognition.
 Zhang et al. [20] suggested SVM for visual category recognition.
 It classifies the data base on the hyper-plane.
 The transformation function for the SVM can be calculated using Eq.
 (1).

-where images and images and images is a feature map.
+where and and is a feature map.
 In our case there are 44 alphabets in Pashto characters set i-e there are 44 classes.
 Dealing with many instead of binary in nature is a hectic job.
 To address this problem one vs. all approach (1:M) approach is handy in such cases.
 Fig. 5 depicts the proposed 1:M approach basic diagram.

 This approach (1:M) is simpler in implementation as well as computationally efficient.
-Transformation is made by using a non-linear operator such as images to map inputs ai, bi into high dimensional space.
+Transformation is made by using a non-linear operator such as to map inputs ai, bi into high dimensional space.
 Eq.
 (2) shows the optimal hyper-place in the described scenario.

 Using one vs. many approach the results of the multi-class SVM classifier is depicted in Fig. 6.